Tranminhkhoi1106/Unsupervised-Learning-with-RFM-analysis-Project/README.md

 Visualization with PCA (2D) and 3D scatter plots.

 Combined clustering results with RFM Score for interpretable labels.
+## 6. Classification

+After clustering, we trained an XGBoost Classifier to predict the customer segment for new/unseen customers.

+### 🎯 Purpose of classification after clustering:

+Automate real-time customer segmentation without re-running clustering each time.

+Allow businesses to quickly assign new customers into the right group (e.g., VIP, At Risk, Frequent Buyer).

+Support marketing automation (personalized promotions, loyalty programs).

+Enable scalability: clustering is expensive, classification is fast.

+### ✅ Results:

+XGBoost Accuracy: ~98–100% (best among tested models).

+Proves that learned clusters are highly distinguishable and can be predicted reliably.

+## 7. Streamlit API Deployment

+We deployed the model using Streamlit so that users can:

+- Upload or input new customer transaction data.

+- Automatically preprocess and calculate RFM features.

+- Get instant predicted customer segment (based on XGBoost).

+- iew visual dashboards (cluster distribution, segment insights, recommendation strategies).

+- The app provides an interactive interface where marketing teams can experiment with:

+- Checking segment labels for new customers.

+- Visualizing customer clusters (2D & 3D plots).

+- Viewing personalized strategy suggestions per segment.

 ## 6. 💡 Insights